How We Position Your Business

 • Their apparent weaknesses (what they don't emphasize)

-Step 3: Identify Differentiation Categories
+Step 3: We Identify Differentiation Categories

 Category 1: What You Do